Dr. Paul Myers

 Time spent further afield living in India, eating spicy curries for breakfast every morning, opened her eyes to parts of the world that have very different cultural relationships to what she likes to describe as ‘real food’, whilst also witnessing the growing aspirations of many to adopt a more western lifestyle, including all of the ‘fake food’ that goes with it.
 Thinking about how we can re-educate ourselves and learn to make fresh, local and fair food a positive and more normal part of everyday life is one of the things that led Jayne to the discovery of Farm Urban upon her return to Liverpool, where she will be helping to roll out a host of new workshops and summer school sessions in the coming months.

-Laurence is the resident Farm Urban Ph.D student and work-horse.
+Laurence was Farm Urban’s first Ph.D student and work-horse.
 Laurence, the renaissance man he is, took very a circuitous path to undertaking a Ph.D. in aquaponics.
 Firstly studying an undergraduate in Physics & Astrophysics for two weeks, then Biomedicine for a year, before finally making up his mind and graduating from the University of Manchester with a degree in Biology.

 After graduating Laurence volunteered at the University of Liverpool’s research aquarium, where he learned all things fishy and took part in projects to develop sustainable fish feeds and improve aquaculture waste management.